 Paul’s conclusion: He who marries “does well; and he who refrains from marriage will do better” (7:38).

 Paul was not the first apostle to conclude that celibacy is, in some sense, “better” than marriage.
 After Jesus’ teaching in Matthew 19 on divorce and remarriage, the disciples exclaimed, “If such is the case between a man and his wife, it is better not to marry” (Matt 19:10).
 This remark prompted Jesus’ teaching on the value of celibacy “for the sake of the kingdom”:

 “Not all can accept this word, but only those to whom it is granted.
 Some are incapable of marriage because they were born so; some, because they were made so by others; some, because they have renounced marriage for the sake of the kingdom of God.
 Whoever can accept this ought to accept it” (Matt.
 19:11–12).

-Notice that this sort of celibacy "for the sake of the kingdom" is a gift, a call that is not granted to all, or even most people, but is granted to some.
+Notice that this sort of celibacy “for the sake of the kingdom” is a gift, a call that is not granted to all, or even most people.
 Other people are called to marriage.
-It is true that too often individuals in both vocations fall short of the requirements of their state, but this does not diminish either vocation, nor does it mean that the individuals in question were "not really called" to that vocation.
+It is true that too often individuals in both vocations fall short of the requirements of their state, but this does not diminish either vocation; nor does it mean that the individuals in question were “not really called” to that vocation.
 The sin of a priest doesn’t necessarily prove that he never should have taken a vow of celibacy, any more than the sin of a married man or woman proves that he or she never should have gotten married.
-It is possible for us to fall short of our own true calling.

 Celibacy is neither unnatural nor unbiblical.
 “Be fruitful and multiply” is not binding upon every individual; rather, it is a general precept for the human race.
 Otherwise, every unmarried man and woman of marrying age would be in a state of sin by remaining single, and Jesus and Paul would be guilty of advocating sin as well as committing it.